KHwTHinson/Haskell/Introducing-dot-operator.md

 # Introducing the Dot Operator `.` in Haskell
-* A `.` operator takes in 3 arguments, two function and a input to the second function:
+* A `.` operator takes in 3 arguments, two functions and an input to the second function:
 > <img width="557" alt="image" src="https://user-images.githubusercontent.com/90688504/167184068-662fde43-03ea-4e19-a846-b15c2678c349.png">

 * What it could do is to supply the input of type `a` into a function `(a -> b)`, then get the output `b` which immediately supplies to function `(b -> c)`.